Lion-El/interactive-form-v3/README.md

 ```
 There are four arguments that tie all these features together:
 * The user input for validation
-* The boolean value for branching and conditional feedback
+* The boolean value for validation and branching
-* The target Element for traversing the DOM
+* The target element for traversing the DOM
-* The element ID for branch/property/function selection
+* The element ID for branch/property/method selection

 ## Form Validation